anuraglahon16/Case-Study-Predicting-House-Price/README.md

 3.The age or the time the house is on market do not effect the selling price.

-4. With the increasing miles of mountain base , the selling price decreases.
+4.With the increasing miles of mountain base , the selling price decreases.
 So lower the miles of mountain better the selling price.